 The fruit of the prickly pear has been used for generations.
 The sticky juice inside its pads was used by native peoples to dress burns and wounds like we would use aloe.
 The fruit can be eaten raw, but it is often boiled to create a rich syrup.

 Don’t leave Sedona before you have a taste of prickly pear fruit.
 It’s one of the top things to do in Sedona!
 I love prickly pear ice cream and gelato.
-Check out Red Rock Gelato for an unforgettable prickly pear experience.

 The metaphysical is having its moment, and shopping for crystals is one of the best indoor things to do in Sedona.
 If you walk down the charming streets of Sedona’s downtown, you’ll find no shortage of crystal shops.